-Medicaid uses the "pay and chase" method of payment for prenatal and preventive care for individuals with health insurance coverage.
+Louisiana Medicaid uses the "pay and chase" method of payment for preventive pediatric care services and prescription drug services for individuals with health insurance coverage.
 This means that most providers are not required to file health insurance claims with private carriers when the service meets the pay and chase criteria.
 The Bureau of Health Services Financing (BHSF) seeks recovery of insurance benefits from the carrier within 60 days after claim adjudication when the provider chooses not to pursue health insurance payments.